PROTECTING DIGITAL ASSETS WITH FLORIDA ESTATE PLANNING

 -

-Florida law allows a fiduciary to access digital assets with proper authorization under Fla.
+Fiduciary access to digital assets with proper authorization under Fla.
 Stat. § 740.006.

 3. Name Beneficiaries and Detail Transfer Instructions